micene09/scarlett/README.md

 **isRestError (boolean)**

-Always true, it's a simple utility prop that can be usefull to distinguish the standard `Error` from the `RestError`.
+Always true, it's a simple utility prop that can be useful to distinguish the standard `Error` from the `RestError`.

 **request (IRequest)**